 By Yael Weinstock Mashbaum

 Sonia Koperwaser was the oldest child born to Aaron and Simcha in 1930.
 Her younger sister Milka was born a year later.
 The family lived in Sofia, Bulgaria.
-In 1941, when Sonia was ten and a half, the Germans invaded Bulgaria.
-A curfew was imposed on the Jews, permitting them to leave their homes for only two hours each day.
+In 1941, a curfew was imposed on the Jews, permitting them to leave their homes for only two hours each day.
 In addition, every Jew was ordered to sew a yellow star button on his/her lapel.